For the Record for June 7, 2018

 The Dalles City

+A missing persons report was taken Tuesday morning from the 1100 block of Pomona Street after a caller reported she had not had contact with her daughter since she left on a road trip the previous day.
+The caller called back later in the afternoon to report she located her daughter and she was fine.
+The subject was removed from the system.

+An assault report was taken Tuesday morning from the 500 block of East 11th Street.

-Animal control responded to the 1200 block of West 6th Street Monday morning on a report of a dog at large.
-The dog was located and taken to the local shelter.
+Animal control responded to the 1000 block of Pomona Street Tuesday morning on a report of a found dog.
+The dog was picked up and lodged at the local shelter.
 A report was taken.

-George Morton Saling, 19, The Dalles, was arrested Monday morning near Kramer Fields on a local warrant for unlawful delivery of methamphetamine and unlawful possession of methamphetamine.

-A dog bite report was taken Monday afternoon from the 1000 block of Pomona Street.

-Joseph Michael Smith, 40, The Dalles, was arrested Monday afternoon in the 2600 block of West 6th Street and is accused of parole violation, third-degree escape, and unlawful possession of methamphetamine.

-Animal control responded to the 500 block of Mt.
-Hood Street Monday afternoon on a report of a dog at large.
-The dog was located and lodged at the local shelter.
-A report was taken.

-Gaberdine Woods, 41, The Dalles, was arrested Monday afternoon in the 900 block of West 9th Street and is accused of first-degree burglary, harassment, and second-degree criminal mischief.
+Misty Miranda Bartsma, 25, Dallesport, Wash., was arrested Tuesday afternoon in the 1200 block of West 6th Street on a warrant for two counts of second-degree failure to appear.

+A criminal mischief report was taken Tuesday afternoon from the 100 block of West 9th Street after a victim reported a window to his vehicle was broken.

-Michael James Routh, 22, The Dalles, was arrested Monday evening during a traffic stop near West 4th and West 3rd Place and is accused of driving under the influence of intoxicants.
+Richard Edwin Hunt, 55, The Dalles, was arrested Tuesday evening during a traffic stop on Highway 197 near Boyd Loop Road and is accused of driving under the influence of intoxicants, violation of a release agreement, and four counts of contempt of court.

 Regional Jail